 Central humidifiers, also known as whole house humidifiers hook up directly to your HVAC systems, along with the plumbing.
 Here are some types of central humidifiers available in the market:

 - Steam humidification system: It uses less water compared to other types and is an eco-friendly system.
-The unit adds an equal amount of amount of moisture to the air for each gallon of water used.
+The unit adds an equal amount of moisture to the air for each gallon of water used.
 These systems are approved for use in homes up to 3000 square feet.

-- Fan powered whole house humidifiers: These systems are also approved for use in homes up to 3000 square feet.
+- Fan powered whole-house humidifiers: These systems are also approved for use in homes up to 3000 square feet.
 This humidification system can provide high moisture output.
 If your home is extremely dry, this may be the right choice for you.
 You will need to use a humidifier pad with this unit.

 - Drum humidification system: It can be installed quickly and requires little maintenance.
 This system requires no drain.

-- Bypass whole house humidifier: It lets you control humidity levels through the seasons, and it requires maintenance similar to that of the fan powered humidification systems.
+- Bypass whole house humidifier: It lets you control humidity levels through the seasons, and it requires maintenance similar to that of the fan-powered humidification systems.